Trade Federation Charter

 B. Eligibility

-For an individual to ascend to the role of Viceroy of the Trade Federation, a citizen of the Trade Federation must be appointed by the Cabinet.
+For an individual to ascend to the role of Viceroy of the Trade Federation, a citizen must be a member of the Trade Federation Inner Circle.

 The Viceroy can be removed from office for the following reasons: